Xcodebuild Destination

 The argument for

-is called destination specifier, and its syntax is a list of comma separated key=value
+-destination is called destination specifier, and its syntax is a list of comma separated key=value pairs.

 The specifier